Villanova Experts Reflect on the 2010s

 Since 2010, there have been so many memorable and historic events that have shifted culture and society into unfamiliar territory around the world.

-Some of Villanova's experts have put together thoughts on some of the decade's top stories that will continue to be relevant for the next ten years - and beyond.
+Two Villanova experts have put together thoughts on a few of the decade's top stories that will continue to be relevant for the next ten years—and beyond.

 Additionally:

-- Hurricanes Dorian, Irma, Harvey, Maria, etc. damaging entire countries (Puerto Rico and Bahamas) so much that there is question whether they will ever recover from the damaging effects.
+• Hurricanes Dorian, Irma, Harvey, Maria, etc. damaged entire countries (Puerto Rico and Bahamas) so much that there is question whether they will ever recover from the effects.

-- The deadliest tornado season on record, 2011.
-Including the devastating April 27, 2011 tornado outbreak and the deadliest U.S. tornado in modern history, Joplin, MO (158 fatalities).
+• The deadliest tornado season on record occurred in 2011, including the devastating April 27, 2011, tornado outbreak and the deadliest U.S. tornado in modern history, which struck Joplin, Missouri (158 fatalities).

-- The 2011-2017 drought and water shortages in the western U.S. where California saw its worst drought in history or worst in 1,200 years.
-The drought killed 100+ million trees and resulted in water shortages that affected crops and caused municipalities to limit water use.
+• Between 2011 and 2017, drought and water shortages impacted the western U.S., with California seeing its worst drought in history (or worst in 1,200 years).
+The drought killed 100-plus million trees and resulted in water shortages that affected crops and caused municipalities to limit water use.

-- The record-setting rainfall and floods in locations such as Colorado, New York, Oklahoma, Texas, etc. that resulted in hundreds dead and millions of dollars in crop losses.
+• Record-setting rainfall and floods occurred in locations such as Colorado, New York, Oklahoma, Texas, etc., resulting in hundreds dead and millions of dollars in crop losses.

-If the last 10 years have taught scientists, climatologists, policy makers, and the general public anything, it’s that we have our work cut out for us if we are to reverse this trend of increasing disasters around the world.
-The atmosphere continues to warm and all model projections point to an progressively warmer future Earth if action is not taken.
-This action can’t be tomorrow or by 2025, 2050, or some other arbitrary year, it has to happen now if we want to reduce future economic and societal losses.
+If the last 10 years have taught scientists, climatologists, policy makers and the general public anything, it's that we have our work cut out for us if we are to reverse this trend of increasing disasters around the world.
+The atmosphere continues to warm, and all model projections point to a progressively warmer future Earth if action is not taken.
+And this action can't be tomorrow or by 2025, 2050 or some other arbitrary year; it has to happen now if we want to reduce future economic and societal losses.

-Yes, it’s easy to be afraid and fearful of the future when all we see as scientists and citizens is rising temperatures, deadlier disasters, and a lack of drastic climate action.
-Unfortunately, this action can’t be tomorrow or by 2025, 2050, or some other arbitrary year, it has to happen now given we are in a climate emergency.
-However, we can’t let the fear result in crippling inaction, but we have to let it motivate us to fight, not for just our futures but our children’s, grandchildren’s, and great grandchildren’s futures.
-Let’s give them a chance to see the world the way we used to, beautiful.
+Yes, it's easy to be afraid and fearful of the future when all we see as scientists and citizens are rising temperatures, deadlier disasters and a lack of drastic climate action.
+However, we can't let this fear result in crippling inaction; we have to let it motivate us to fight, not for just our futures but our children's, grandchildren's and great-grandchildren's futures.
+Let's give them a chance to see the world the way we used to: beautiful.

-In the last couple of years, we have seen activism among high school students take off, as students have staged walk outs and school strikes to protest inaction on climate change and gun violence.
-Although these movements may appear narrowly focused on a single issue, the students involved have intentionally advanced an intersectional perspective, which draws attention to the racialized, economic, and gendered dimensions of the multifaceted problem they are seeking to address.
-Digital natives, these young people have deployed the affordances of social media not only to mobilize their peers in large scale collective action, but also to attract and sustain the attention of the media, pressure business leaders and politicians, and shape public understanding of the issues.
+In the last couple of years, we have seen activism among high school students take off, as students have staged walkouts and school strikes to protest inaction on climate change and gun violence.
+Although these movements may appear narrowly focused on a single issue, the students involved have intentionally advanced an intersectional perspective, which draws attention to the racialized, economic and gendered dimensions of the multifaceted problems they are seeking to address.
+Digital natives, these young people have deployed the affordances of social media not only to mobilize their peers in large-scale collective action, but also to attract and sustain the attention of the media, pressure business leaders and politicians and shape public understanding of the issues.

 Connect with: